 Higgins, Tim, Pay for College Without Sacrificing Your Retirement.
 Pt.
 Richmond, CA, Bay Tree Publishing, 2008.

-The College Board, Getting Financial Aid 2012 (College Board Guide to Getting Financial Aid).
-New York, The College Board, 6th edition, July, 2011.
+The College Board, Getting Financial Aid 2014 All-New Eight Edition (College Board Guide to Getting Financial Aid).
+New York, The College Board, 8th edition, July 2013.

-The National Association for College Admissions Counseling has also put together a very useful website, chock full of financial aid information, including:
+The National Association for College Admission Counseling has also put together a very useful website, chock full of financial aid information, including:

 • A Parent's Guide to Financial Aid